vinoth-vk-16/LeetVault/leetVault-fe/README.md

 1. User lands on the landing page
 2. Clicks "Get Started" to navigate to login
-3. Signs in with Google
+3. Signs in with Google (Firebase Authentication)
+4. **Backend user creation**: After successful Firebase auth, the app automatically calls the `/api/users/create` endpoint to create the user in the backend database
+5. **Loading state**: A loader is displayed while the user account is being created
-4. Redirected to protected home page
+6. Redirected to protected home page
-5. Can logout to return to landing page
+7. Can logout to return to landing page

+### User Creation vs User Fetching

+- **Login/Signup** (`LoginPage.jsx`): Calls `POST /api/users/create` after Firebase authentication
+  - Creates new user if doesn't exist
+  - Returns 409 Conflict if user already exists (which is fine)
+  - Shows loading overlay during creation

+- **Home Page** (`HomePage.jsx`): Calls `GET /api/users/check?email={email}` on page load
+  - Fetches existing user data (GitHub status, repo activation, etc.)
+  - Returns 404 if user not found (shouldn't happen if login worked correctly)
+  - No user creation happens here

 ## GitHub Integration Flow